naveedhd/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:

+1. Colored image to grayscale
+2. Gaussian Blur with kernel size of 5
+3. Canny edge detector with low threshold of 50 and high threshold of 150
+4. Region extraction by Trapezoidal masking
+5. Hough lines with threshold of 50, minimum line length of 10 and maximum line gap of 50
+5. Merging the original and line image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function to:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. Classify the left and right lane lines by slope.
+2. For each left and right lane lines, calculate single line by averaging the x, y minimum and maximum points and slope.
+3. Calcalate line of equation using the slope and one pair of points (x_min, y_min)
+4. Using line equation, find the end points on lower and upper boundaries of mask region
+5. Draw the line using these end points

+Example of image after passing through the pipeline looks like following:

+![lane_image][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1. I am using average for left and right lane lines.
+This will not work well when the lanes ahead are very curvy or there are other marking other than straight lanes are detected.

+2. The masking region, specified by trapezoidal polygon is hardcoded, and assumes that the car is moving in the middle of lanes.
+As the car moves away from the middle, this can cause the lane marking to go out of the mask and hence not being detected.
+This hardcoded mask also assumes that the distance between lane markings is fixed.

+3. Other general shortcoming of this approach is the assumption that lane markings will be present in all roads.
+However for self-driving vehicales, this is not a safe assumption as there might be roads without proper lane markings.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+The current pipeline should be adapted to video as opposed to images so that the transient errors are filtered out.